maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 ### `GetCapabilities`
 The `GetCapabilities` function on the network connector is used to signal some bridge-wide capabilities, like disappearing message support.
-Twilio doesn't have any of the relevant features, so we'll just leave this empty:
+Twilio doesn't have any of the relevant features, so we'll just leave this empty.

 ```go
 func (tc *TwilioConnector) GetCapabilities() *bridgev2.NetworkGeneralCapabilities {